Diversity, Equity and Inclusion Mission Statement

 The English Department defines diversity as encompassing differences in age, cultural identity, language background, ethnicity, gender, gender identity, faith, neurological make up (neurodiversity), geographic background, political and ideological perspectives, disability status, race, sexuality, social and economic status, and veteran status.
 We welcome individuals, perspectives, and ideas that reflect the heterogeneity of the United States and the world.

 The English Department Diversity Action Plan was approved by departmental faculty in February 2017.
+Our plan is updated every year with progress in each area, and specific plans for the next year.
+For details, please contact the Department Chair, [[iaknig, Arthur Knight]].
 In the fall semester of 2017, in accordance with our plan, we conducted a climate survey of all students enrolled in English, Creative Writing and Writing courses.
 The report was released in January 2019.